-An outline of the key features of the proposed assessment criteria and region change process follow.
+The next Section outlines the key features of the proposed assessment criteria and region change process.

 1.2.1 Region change and review assessment criteria proposed by MCE

 The MCE proposal envisages that region change applications will be assessed against "application" criteria to determine whether they are to be accepted for evaluation, and subsequently assessed against "evaluation" criteria to determine whether the proposed region change will be implemented.